Our people

 Outside of SCIE, Jon is a trustee and Treasurer for a local charity, the Canterbury Housing Advice Centre, which seeks to relieve poverty and homelessness in the Canterbury District and primarily focusses on preventing homelessness.

-Carolyn Meehan, Head of HR
+Carolyn Meehan, Director of People and Culture

 Carolyn started at SCIE as Head of People & Culture in May 2022.
 Prior to this she was on loan to SCIE from Alzheimer’s Society where she has held a number of roles including heading up HR Business Partnering and organisation-wide people and organisational development projects.
 Carolyn has worked in both the public and private sector in both operational and HR roles.
 She's CIPD (Chartered Institute for Personnel and Development) qualified with over 20 years' generalist HR experience.